There are plenty of cool places to visit in Iceland, but one of my favorite experiences was when I took a Katla ice cave tour on my latest trip there.

 However, this tour is a bit different… as it allows you to walk on both a glacier AND a volcano.
 You will see ice and whatever is around the day that you’re there.
 And, in a way, I find it makes the tour that much more special.

-You won’t come out with the exact ‘Instagram’ photos as another person… yours will have their own backstory and different formations perhaps.
+You won’t come out with the exact ‘Instagram’ photos as another person.
+Yours will have their own backstory and different formations perhaps.

 So, when the guides take you there, it is always a new sight for them, too, as something new may unexpectedly appear.
 I kind of think that this is what makes Iceland one of the most magical places on the planet.

-About The Dragon Glass Katla Ice Cave Tour
+About the Dragon Glass Katla Ice Cave Tour

 Once you arrive, you will get briefed about the safety of exploring Katla and the ice caves as well as the terrain surrounding them.
-You must listen as glaciers are very dangerous places without an expert guiding you!
+You must listen as glaciers are very dangerous places without an expert guiding you.

 >> Click here to book your Katla Ice Cave Tour <<

 You will also be given crampons for your shoes.
 While it may not seem like the place you want to wear crampons at the start, trust me, they will make the entire tour a lot easier!
+You will also be on top of ice and loose rocks for parts of the journey and they will help your gait.

 From there, you will head into the glacier/ice caves area that is part of Kötlujökull Glacier (a secondary glacier of Mýrdalsjökull.